mieubrisse/personal-writing/you-need-an-exobrain/post.md

 Don't respond.
 Think through the exobrain.

-It slows you down, identifies where you're not thinking clearly, sharpens your thinking.
-Identifies non-obvious better solutions.
+It slows you down, identifies where you're not thinking clearly, and sharpens your thinking to find non-obvious better solutions.

 Guardrails.
 Suddenly your worst thinking days look like your best.